 When you say “Grisons, Switzerland”, what comes to mind?
-For most people this Swiss canton conjures images of skiing in the Alps, for example the ski resort in Laax/Flims/Falera.
-Most of the area focuses the winter sport that makes Switzerland one of the top winter destinations in Europe.
+For most people, this Swiss canton conjures images of skiing in the Alps, for example, the ski resort in Laax/Flims/Falera.
+Most of the area focuses the winter sport which makes Switzerland one of the top winter destinations in Europe.

 What happens if you want to do something else besides skiing?
 Maybe the weather is bad?
 Maybe you are sore and just want a day to do something else?
 If you like hiking but are looking for an easy day, may I present the Crestasee/Felsbachschlucht combination.

 Crestasee (or Lag da Cresta in the Rhaeto-Romance languages spoken in addition to German in the area) means Cresta Lake and is a lake without any tributaries, although it does have an outflow.
-It survives on rain and snow melt from the nearby mountains.
-A wooded area surrounds the lake but you can access both by foot and by bus.
+It survives on rain and snowmelt from the nearby mountains.
+A wooded area surrounds the lake but you can access by both foot and bus.
 On a clear day when the water is still (which it usually is), it reflects the surrounding mountains, providing a picturesque tableau of the area.

 The lake itself is small and you can walk around it in about half an hour.
 You can spend extra time at the guest house and restaurant that lie on the edge of the lake as well as swimming inside it, although you need permission from the authorities (located in a handy little kiosk on the lake’s edge near the aforementioned restaurant/guest house).